DenverArtMuseum/her-brush/content/exhibition/floating.md

 ### Three Women of Gion <span lang="ja">祇園三女</span> (1600s–1700s)

-Kaji, Yuri, and Machi were owners of a famous teahouse in Gion called Matsuya where many of Kyoto’s lovers of art and poetry would meet.
+[Kaji](/artists/#Kaji-of-Gion-祇園梶子/), [Yuri](/artists/#Yuri-of-Gion-祇園の百合/), and [Machi](/artists/#Tokuyama-(Ike)-Gyokuran-徳山(池)玉瀾/) were owners of a famous teahouse in Gion called Matsuya where many of Kyoto’s lovers of art and poetry would meet.
 Together, these three remarkable women formed a matriarchal artistic lineage.

 Kaji of Gion was a gifted poet-calligrapher and the first owner of the Matsuya teahouse.
 She later adopted Yuri and trained her in poetry as well.